 So, here you can see the situation.
-So, for first half cycle x 0 to 0, and then 0 to minus x 0 in the other direction.
-So, before coming here, now, we need to find out the solution, let us go to the whiteboard.
+So, for first half cycle, x 0 to 0 and then 0 to minus x 0, in the other direction.
+So, before coming here, now, we need to find out the solution.
+Let us go to the white board.

 So, we have two equations of motions.
-I am writing here once again first one is m x two dot plus k x is equal to mu N for right to left and solution is A 1 sine omega n t plus A 2 cosine omega n t plus mu N divided by k.
+I am writing here once again.
+First one is m x 2 dot plus k x is equal to mu N, for right to left.
+And solution is A 1 sin omega n t plus A 2 cosine omega n t plus mu n divided by k.
+The second equation is for motion left to right and that is m x 2 dot plus k x is equal to minus mu N.

-The second equation is for motion left to right and that is m x two dot plus k x is equal to minus mu N. So, in this case, our general solution is z that is A 3 times sin omega n t plus A 4 times cosine omega n t mu N divided by k.
+So, in this case, our general solution is Z. That is, A 3 times sin omega n t plus A 4 times cosine omega n t mu N divided by k.
 Now, let us see this slide.
 So, for the first half cycle, first half cycle means from where to where?
-Up to this because full cycle means from here to here, this is full cycle or I can write one full cycle.
+Up to this.
+Because full cycle means from here to here.
+This is full cycle or I can write one full cycle.
 This is half cycle.

-Now, for first half cycle one boundary condition we can see it here you can see at t equals to 0 that means at this point, what is the value of x?
-Yes, here it is x not z please correct.
-I have made a mistake here.
+Now, for first half cycle, one boundary condition we can set here.
+You can see, at t equals to 0.
+That means at this point what is the value of x?
+Yes, here it is x, not Z. Please, correct.
+I made a mistake here.
 This is x homogeneous.
-That means solution for homogeneous equation plus particular solution, same thing for the previous case also.
-Two, three places mistakenly I have written z which should be x for this case.
+That means, solution for homogeneous equation plus particular solution.
+Same thing for the previous case also.
+Two three places mistakenly I have written Z which should be x, for this case.